anilskalyane/ELK-on-docker/README.md

 Elasticsearch data is persisted inside a volume by default.

-In order to entirely shutdown the stack and remove all persisted data, use the following Docker Compose command:
+To entirely shutdown the stack and remove all persisted data, use the following Docker Compose command:

 ```console
 $ docker-compose down -v